 Consider SMART goals

 The acronym SMART stands for goals that are Specific, Measurable, Achievable, Relevant and Timely.
 This means they say exactly what they’re going to do – they can be measured, they can be met in the time allowed, they’re realistic and applicable to your situation and the time in which they can be accomplished is reasonable.

 An exercise goal that isn’t SMART would sound something like, “I’m going to exercise more.”
 On the other hand, a SMART goal for exercise would look something like, “I’m going to jog around the local park every day for 30 minutes five days a week.”
 Not only does it give the measurable time per day, but it identifies where it will be accomplished and how many times a week it will be done.
 Not only does this tactic make achieving your goals more understandable, but it also makes them more possible.

-Maybe you’ve been putting off a healthy lifestyle for a long time, or maybe it’s been something you’ve found an interest in but didn’t know where to start.
+Maybe you’ve been putting off a healthy lifestyle for a long time, or maybe it’s been something you’ve found an interest in but couldn’t answer the question “What are health goals I want to achieve in my life?”
 By starting small, being realistic, keeping yourself motivated and making sure you can measure your success, you’ll be on the right path to accomplishing your health goals both for the benefit of your physical and mental health.

 For further information on how setting and sticking to health-related goals increases physical and mental health, reach out to Pyramid Online Counseling at 866-203-0262.